Deep Carbon Observatory (2014)

 This is an adventure unlike any other.
 And the Giant.
 Did I mention a Giant?
 The deep carbon observatory does not have many monsters, it has one big one.
 A deathly silent crawling giant with pliable bones that can squeeze through almost any space.
 It is intelligent and moves as a 15th level thief.
 It will kill you.

-I salute Patrick and Scrapprincess on the succesful re-imagining of the wonder of the Underdark.
+I salute Patrick and Scrapprincess on the successful re-imagining of the wonder of the Underdark.
 Deep Carbon Observatory is truly an otherworldly adventure unlike any other.
 It is somewhat unpolished and will need work to make it useful, but that should not stop you from checking it out.
 For the OSR I’d rate it second only to Slumbering Ursine Dunes.

 Pros: Mind-boggeling odyssey into a realm of wonder and horror that holds perils never imagined and wonders undreamt of.